How to Teach Your Child the Alphabet: 12 Simple Tips - Baby Chick

 sandpaper letters

-Tactile letters, such as these sandpaper letters, provide kinesthetic feedback many children need to reinforce letter recognition.
+Tactile letters, such as these sandpaper letters, provide kinesthetic feedback that many children need to reinforce letter recognition.
 You can even make your own by gluing items on a letter!

-6. Use Cars With a Letter Racetrack
+6. Create a Letter Racetrack With Cars

 Combine your child’s love for cars with this fun learning activity.
 First, create a large letter on the floor with masking tape or use a template.
 Next, let your child trace the letter by driving toy cars on the lines.
 Add in extra fun by pretending that your car makes the letter sound.

-7. Set up an Animal Parade
+7. Set Up an Animal Parade

 Does your child love animals?
 Create a large letter on the floor with masking tape.
 Your child can walk or swim a toy animal over the letter, saying the letter sound as they walk.